 Here are some typography books (in no order) that I especially like and refer to again and again.

-The logo for “Harold’s Fonts” and the “New At Harold’s Fonts” Flag on the Featured page is in Red Circle.
-All other text on the site is Verdana.
+The logo for “Harold’s Fonts” is in Wexley.
+All other text on the site is Source Sans Pro.